 The Alameda County Probation Department’s (ACPD’s) mission is to support and restore communities by providing compassionate supervision and accountability to justice-involved youth and adults and provide preventive and rehabilitative services through evidence-based practices and collaborative partnerships.
 To do that, we need the feedback and input of clients who have received services, and even more importantly, to hear complaints regarding these services.
 Every report is treated respectfully and seriously.

-The Alameda County Probation Department welcomes valid complaints about its contracted vendors/service providers.
-We also believe in a fair and equitable process and provide an opportunity for our vendors to address any complaints that have been brought forward, unless there is a clear conflict of interest.
+The Alameda County Probation Department (ACPD) welcomes your feedback and/or complaints about its contracted vendors/service providers.
+We also believe in a fair and equitable process and provide an opportunity for our vendors to address any complaints that have been brought forward unless there is a clear conflict of interest.
 When submitting a complaint, please be prepared to provide as much detail as possible (e.g.: names, dates, times, locations, etc.) to assist us in thoroughly investigating the matter.

 We ask that the following steps be taken in sequence:

 - Submit your written complaint directly to the contractor's Program Manager, citing all your concerns with specific details (complaints could be submitted in any written format or by using the Alameda County Probation Department Citizens Complaint Form).